 Early lime mining fortunately did not damage this natural wonder.
 Access to the cave is via 88 steps to a lift that will take you down into the cave.

 Pathways are well lit and no crawling is necessary.
 This allows easy public access.

 Wonder Cave can be included with Maropeng and Sterkfontein as part of an extended day tour of the Cradle of Humankind.
 Must however be booked as such as a different vehicle is required to get to this site.

 The second richest site in this area with numerous hominid fossils finds, predominantly of Australopithecus robustus.
 Bone tools have been found, thought to have been made and used by Homo Ergaster, the forefather of Homo Sapiens.

 Swartkrans is the site of fossilized hearths, demonstrating the earliest known use of fire.
 A collection of 270 burnt bones, 1.3 million years old, clearly proves this ability to control fire.

-The third richest site in the area with only recent excavations, which include 75 fossils of Australopithecus robustus and a 2 million year old, almost complete female skull.
+The third richest site within the Cradle of Humankind, with only recent excavations, which include 75 fossils of Australopithecus robustus and a 2 million year old, almost complete female skull.